skytap/well-architected-framework/operations/ecosystems/SAP/README.md

 1. Business Continuity: NetWeaver workloads requiring Cloud Backup/DR
 2. Regulation and Compliance: NetWeaver workloads in read-only state in Azure
 3. IBM Power Data Center exit : NetWeaver workloads to Azure
-4. Modernization of Business Processes
+4. Modernization of Business Processes:

     a.
 Move NetWeaver workloads to Skytap on Azure to enable them to inter-operate with SAP HANA based workloads or other Business Applications running on Azure